walkingriver/scout-law/chapters/ch11a-thrifty.md

 ## Self Reflection

-1. **What existing resources or assets can be repurposed to help meet your current objectives?**
+**1. What existing resources or assets can be repurposed to help meet your current objectives?**

 - Have you considered using open-source software in your own projects?

-2. **How often do you engage your team in budget or resource-related decisions?**
+**2. How often do you engage your team in budget or resource-related decisions?**

 - Would more involvement increase their sense of ownership?

-3. **Can you think of a situation where being thrifty compromised quality?**
+**3. Can you think of a situation where being thrifty compromised quality?**

 - How could it have been avoided?

-4. **Are there avenues for cross-departmental collaboration that you haven't explored?**
+**4. Are there avenues for cross-departmental collaboration that you haven't explored?**

 - What might they be?

-5. **When faced with financial constraints, what's your default action plan?**
+**5. When faced with financial constraints, what's your default action plan?**

 - How could you adjust this plan to focus more on thriftiness without sacrificing quality?